IP Guidance

 • The patent holder can seek “lost profits” within the limits of an amount proportionate to the production/sales capacity of the patent holder ('capacity').

-• Since the IP High Court decision on September 25, 2006, the courts had not included the portion of “lost profits” beyond the patent holder’s capacity in the amount of damages.
+• Since the IP High Court decision on September 25, 2006, the courts had not included the portion of “lost profits” beyond the patent holder’s capacity in the damages.
 The revision allows the patent holder to claim such a portion as being equivalent to license fees for the relevant license if given to the infringer (Article 102(1)(ii)).

-• In the calculation of the amount of damages according to licensing fees base, the court may consider the amount of license fees that would have been negotiated and agreed upon based on the presumption of infringement.
+• In the calculation of the damages according to licensing fees base, the court may consider the amount of license fees that would have been negotiated and agreed upon based on the presumption of infringement.
 License fees that presume infringement will be higher than those that are actually negotiated and agreed upon in practice (Article 102(4)).

-In real business, license negotiations are undertaken with uncertainty regarding validity and infringement issues, and royalty rates are set at a win-win level.
 However, in patent litigation, the damages session comes after the patent holder has cleared the infringement and validity sessions; therefore, a higher ex-post royalty rate should be applied.
 If ex-ante and ex-post royalty rate are the same rate, it encourages the infringer to think “it’s better to just pay small damages at the court rather than talk now”.
 With these changes, the court will apply higher a royalty rate than the ex-ante royalty rate.
 As of today, there have been two decisions ahead the enactment of the revision.

 • IP High Court decision on June 7, 2019 (H30(ne)10063)